sktime/sktime/CONTRIBUTING.md

 Documentation
 -------------

-To build our online documentation and website locally, you need to install a few additional dependencies listed in [`docs/requirements.txt`](https://github.com/alan-turing-institute/sktime/blob/master/docs/requirements.txt).
+To build our online documentation and website locally, you need to install a few additional dependencies listed in [docs/requirements.txt](https://github.com/alan-turing-institute/sktime/blob/master/docs/requirements.txt).
 From the root directory, run:

  ```bash
 pip install -r docs/requirements.txt
 ```
 For trouble shooting on different operating systems, please see our detailed [installation instructions](https://sktime.org/installation.html).

-To build the website, run:
+To build the website locally, run:

 ```bash
 make docs
 ```

-You can find the generated files on your local computer in the `sktime/docs/_build/` folder.
+You can find the generated files in the `sktime/docs/_build/` folder.
 To view the website, open `sktime/docs/_build/html/index.html` with your preferred web browser.

 Dependencies
 ------------